xiigroup/Unified-Messaging/README.md

 Xii Group Unified Messaging Gateway allow to send and seceive Whatsapp and SMS messages from any system through api.

 ## Sample PHP Usage
-This sample php code send an sms message and returns the response in json. to send a whatsapp message replace sms with **whatsapp**, response of sms and whatsapp is not the same.
+This sample php code send an sms message and returns the response in json. to send a whatsapp message replace sms with **whatsapp**.
 Replace **DOMAIN** , **API_USERNAME** & **API_KEY** with your API user Information.

 ```<?php